Scholars at Risk Application

 Value & Duration: Up to $10,000 for one year

-Established with initial funding from the Donner Canadian Foundation, this Fellowship provides, on an annual basis, an established mechanism through which the University of Toronto is able to receive international graduate students who fall into one of the two categories listed below.
-This is a Fellowship that provides financial support for academic endeavours.
+Established with initial funding from the Donner Canadian Foundation, the School of Graduate Studies, together with Massey College provides this Fellowship, on an annual basis, an established mechanism through which the University of Toronto is able to receive international graduate students who fall into one of the two categories listed below.
+The Fellowship offers students financial support for academic endeavours and the opportunity to participate in the Massey College community.
 Please note that the Fellowship does not provide any form of assistance in obtaining travel visas, or refugee status claims.

 Eligible international students fall into two categories:

-- Students are currently in Canada as Protected Persons under the Immigration and Refugee Protection Act, but are unable to return to their home countries; or
+1. Students who are currently in Canada as Protected Persons under the Immigration and Refugee Protection Act (Canada), but unable to return to their home countries; or

-- Students whose academic careers have been impacted by changing political environments in their country of current study such as by changes in immigration law
+2. Students whose academic careers have been impacted by changing political environments in their country of current study, such as by changes in immigration law.

 Eligibility to Apply